tkhm/simple-copy-link/README.md

 3. Go to upload page and submit dist.zip for Firefox [Upload Add-on :: SLink - Simple copy link :: Add-ons for Firefox](https://addons.mozilla.org/en-US/developers/addon/slink-simple-copy-link/versions/submit/)
 4. Go to upload page and submit dist.zip for Chrome [Developer Dashboard - Chrome Web Store](https://chrome.google.com/webstore/developer/dashboard/)

+# Privacy
+This app will not collect the user data.
+More detail is available in privacy.md.